About the Ombudsperson

 The Ombudsperson is:

-• Independent — reviews concerns without direction or influence from any member of the SAIT community.
+• Independent — reviews concerns without direction from any member of the SAIT community and in many ways operates outside of organizational structures.

-• Impartial — considers issues from a third-party perspective and does not advocate for one person or SAIT.
+• Impartial — considers issues from a third-party perspective and does not choose sides in a dispute, not for the individual nor for the institution.

-• Accessible — provides services to all members of the SAIT community.
+• Accessible — provides services to all members of the SAIT community, and is reachable without a formal referral.

 What does SAIT's Ombudsperson do?